 The best tool for selecting the right nozzle size is Wilger’s Tip Wizard.
 This site asks for your desired average speed ( although it calls this “Max Sprayer Speed”), and reports the expected DC for a host of nozzle size solutions and pressures.
 It also reports maximum and minimum travel speeds and other useful information such as spray quality.

 Although intended for Wilger nozzles, the site’s sizing feature works for any nozzle brand.
 It asks the user which PWM system they have for the purpose of calculating the documented pressure drop across the solenoid.

 If you don’t have access to the site, a basic calibration chart can still work with a simple trick.
-Recall that we use to top row to identify the desired water volume, and the table’s interior values are speeds, as described here.
+Recall that we use the top row to identify the desired water volume, and the table’s interior values are speeds, as described here.

 Below are two solutions for someone wanting to apply 10 gpa at 15 mph without PWM.
 The correct choice depends on the required pressure to produce the needed spray quality.

 If you want to apply the same 10 US gpa using PWM, simply solve for a larger volume that offers the right DC.
 For example, choosing 13 gpa will over-apply by 3 gpa, or 30%.
 The PWM system adjusts by running at 100-30=70% DC.
 If the chart doesn’t offer 13 gpa, go nearby, to 14 gpa, as we did below: